Greek Chicken Stuffed Zucchini Boats

 - Add the zucchini halves to the boiling water and cook for 1 minute.
 Remove from the water and drain slightly on a paper or kitchen towel.

 - Place a large skillet over medium heat and add the olive oil.
 Add the onion and cook for In a large skillet, heat oil and add onion.
 Cook on medium-low for 3 to 4 minutes, until translucent.

-- Add chopped zucchini, 0garlic, and oregano and cook for another 3 to 4 minutes, until the zucchini is tender.
+Add chopped zucchini, garlic, and oregano and cook for another 3 to 4 minutes, until the zucchini is tender.

 - Add the chicken, about one half of the can of tomatoes, and the kalamata olives, and cook for another few minutes until heated through.
 Season to taste with salt and pepper.